 After his big win, the champ whisked Dolly backstage.
 Next thing you know, he's back in the squared circle in a sleeveless tuxedo.
 The in-ring wedding, which are way more common in wrestling history than you might expect, includes a beautifully bad pun that sounds like something straight from Kornfield Kounty -- "In this ring, I thee wed."

 The video itself suits Parton's funny side.
-As for her co-star, it's one of his best on-screen performances, Santa With Muscles notwithstanding.
+As for her co-star, his alternate reality stint as leader of the Nashville World Order is one of his best on-screen performances, Santa With Muscles notwithstanding.